HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 #### 1. The influence of content management systems

 Many of the pages we've evaluated are from websites which use a [content management system](https://en.wikipedia.org/wiki/Content_management_system) (or 'CMS'; such as <a hreflang="en" href="https://wordpress.org/">WordPress</a> or <a hreflang="en" href="https://www.drupal.org/">Drupal</a>).
-These systems - or the themes/plugins/modules which enhance their functionality - are often responsible for generating the HTML markup which contains the structured data which we're analysing.
+These systems - or the themes/plugins/modules which enhance their functionality - are often responsible for generating the HTML markup which contains the structured data which we're analyzing.

-That means that our findings are unavoidably skewed to aligning with the behaviours and output of the most prevalent CMS'.
+That means that our findings are unavoidably skewed to aligning with the behaviors and output of the most prevalent CMS'.
 For example, many websites using Drupal automatically output structured data in the form of RDFa, and WordPress (which powers [a significant percentage of websites](./cms)) often includes microformats markup in template code.
 This contributes significantly to the shape of our findings.

 #### 2. The limitations of homepage-only data

 Unfortunately, the nature and scale of our data-collection methods limit our analysis to _homepages only_ (i.e., the _root URL_ of each hostname we evaluate).

-This significantly limits the amount of data we can collect and analyse, and, undoubtedly skews the _kinds_ of data we've collected.
+This significantly limits the amount of data we can collect and analyze, and undoubtedly skews the _kinds_ of data we've collected.

 As most homepages act as 'portals' to more specific pages, we can reasonably expect that our analysis underestimates the prevalence of the kinds of content present on that 'deeper' pages.
 That likely includes information relating to _articles_, _people_, _products_ and similar.